Shalyne-K/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing root and 3 lines after them
+Display lines that do not contain bin